Select The Properties Of The Sn1 Reaction Mechanism

 4. Nucleophile Strength: Not a Deciding Factor

 Unlike SN2 reactions, the strength of the nucleophile is not a major determinant of the rate of an SN1 reaction.
 Since the nucleophile is not involved in the rate-determining step (carbocation formation), its concentration and nucleophilicity do not directly influence the reaction rate.
-However, a strong nucleophile can react more quickly with the carbocation once it forms, but it doesn't accelerate the formation of the carbocation itself.
+Even so, a strong nucleophile can react more quickly with the carbocation once it forms, but it doesn't accelerate the formation of the carbocation itself.

 5. Leaving Group Ability: The Easier the Departure, the Faster the Reaction